Isentrope1/ethcracker/README.md

 ## Checking Results

-The discovered password is written to stdout as "FOUND PASSWORD: ...", but consider using the --out option output it to a file automatically.
+The discovered password is written to stdout as "FOUND PASSWORD: ...", but consider using the --out option, which outputs it to a file automatically.

 Ethcracker exits with retcode 0 if it found the password and 1 if it ran without error but didn't find password.
 Other return codes indicate an error.